The Hummer Is Coming Back — As An Electric Vehicle

 In fact, Arnold Schwarzenegger — the epitome of the manly Hummer driver — is an electric vehicle enthusiast who already owns an electric Hummer.
 It was refitted for him by an Austrian startup.

-But the new GM vehicle will probably look a little different than Schwarzenegger's custom vehicle.
-We don't know much about the appearance yet, but the new Hummer will be a pickup.
+But the new GM vehicle might look a little different than Schwarzenegger's custom vehicle — we don't know much about the appearance yet.

+We do know the new Hummer will be a pickup.
 And it will have a ton of competition.

 "There is suddenly going to be a slew of electric trucks, almost as many as ... the full-size trucks that exist right now," says Jessica Caldwell, the head of Industry Analysis at Edmunds.
 Among them are the Tesla Cybertruck, Ford's F-150, and the startups Rivian, Lordstown Motors and Bollinger.